 Key Points

-• The average grocery budget for a family of 3 can vary depending on factors like location and dietary preferences.
+• The average grocery budget for a family of three can vary depending on factors such as location and dietary preferences.

 • It’s important to create a budget, plan meals, and shop strategically to make the most of your grocery budget.

-• Tips for saving money on groceries include meal planning, buying in bulk, using coupons, and shopping sales.
+• Tips for saving money on groceries include meal planning, buying in bulk, using coupons, and shopping for items on sale.

 American Average Grocery Budget for Family of 3

-Each month, the USDA publishes a report showing the average costs of groceries at three price levels: budget, moderate, and liberal.
-Here’s a look at the middle-of-the-road spending for a family of three in 2023.
-Notice how the average cost of groceries rose more than $87 over the course of the year.
+Each month, the USDA publishes a report on the average cost of groceries for food plans at four price levels: thrifty, low-cost, moderate-cost, and liberal.
+Here’s a look at the average spending on a moderate-cost food plan in 2025 for a family comprising parents between the ages of 19 and 50 and a child aged six to eight years old.
+Notice how the average cost of groceries rose by more than $15 over the course of the year.

 💡 Quick Tip: We love a good spreadsheet, but not everyone feels the same.
 An online budget planner can give you the same insight into your budgeting and spending at a glance, without the extra effort.